 South Central Eco Institute: Kent Lewarne of Prairie Spirit School Division developed the Riverwatch program in Southern Manitoba’s rural schools in collaboration with the Manitoba Conservation Districts.
 The SCEI Handbook is the source of the Winnipeg protocol.
 All Winnipeg data collected will be uploaded to the SCEI database to contribute to growing knowledge about water quality across Manitoba.

-Lake Winnipeg Foundation: Participating students have the opportunity to collect water samples for phosphorus testing in a professional lab.
+Lake Winnipeg Foundation: Citizen scientists have the opportunity to collect water samples for phosphorus testing in a professional lab.
 Students can contribute to a better scientific understanding on water quality in tributaries to the Red River & Lake Winnipeg.